sermetsim/metal_complex/notebooks/README.md

 # ⚛️ Metal complex Notebook

-**metal_complex** simplifies the study of chemical complexes, crucial in catalysis, bioorganic chemistry, and organometallic chemistry.
-This package provides tools for 3D visualization, determining the oxidation state of the central metal, and calculating the molecular weight of complexes.
+This notebook explains the entire creation process of our program, from the objectives and problems faced to the actual code and potential improvements.

-## Objectives
+## ✅ Objectives

 This project aims to develop a program that can:
 - Design an interactive 3D structure of a complex from SMILES inputs.